 Send yourself a test mail to review the final product.
 Click on Save to lock in the changes made.

-You can learn more about the Drag & Drop email builder in our Docs.
+👉 Learn more about the Drag & Drop email builder here.

 In order to use the same email design again in the future, save it as a template.
 Just click on the Save As Template button at the bottom of the email building space.